Learning Arabic – 1

 - the Bushey Museum and Art Gallery, for the photographs from their Myrtle Broome Collection

-- the Artefacts of Excavation project, for biographical details for Dr Alan H Gardiner
+- the Artefacts of Excavation project, for biographical details for Alan H. Gardiner